alantech/alanlang-docs/docs/tutorial.md

 }
 ```

-Both constructor functions get the same name as the type, just like with product types, while the function dispatch logic figures out which one to call based on the input type provided.
+Both constructor functions get the same name as the type while the function dispatch logic figures out which one to call based on the input type provided.
 If you provide a value that doesn't match any of the constituent types, it will fail to compile.

 ```rs
 type intOrString = i64 | string;